When you submit the code, there needs to be enough context and background to

 NOTE: To be used at Google, third-party code must have some sort of license.
 If you have some agreement that you think gives you a right to use the code, and you aren't sure if it counts as a license, send it to emailremoved@ and they will advise you.

-IMPORTANT: LICENSE files must be files in Piper (symlinks are OK), not the
+IMPORTANT: LICENSE files must be files in Piper (symlinks are sometimes OK),

-In either case, when the package is checked into //third_party
+In all cases, when the package is checked into //third_party, the contents of

 or a link to another file containing the full text.
 It must also be plain text.